vendia/examples/share/data-modeling/domain-driven-design/pattern1/README.md

 8. How to use Entity Explorer to create entity records?
 9. How easy it is to deploy a Uni schema to create a Uni?

-Let’s move on to Patern 2 now.
+Let’s move on to the Patern 2 now.